-Several other works of Mary Anna's fiction are available through Joyeuse Press.
-Wounded Earth is a suspense novel featuring environmental scientist Larabeth McLeod, Jewel Box is a collection of short fiction and essays, and Your Novel, Day by Day: A Fiction Writers Companion is a guide intended to take the aspiring novelist from blank page to finished book.
-They are all available in trade paperback and ebook editions.
-Several of her short stories can also be purchased individually in ebook form through Amazon.
+Her other fiction includes Wounded Earth, a suspense novel featuring environmental scientist Larabeth McLeod, and Jewel Box, a collection of short fiction and essays.
+Your Novel, Day by Day: A Fiction Writers Companion is a guide intended to take the aspiring novelist from blank page to finished book and it is, like Wounded Earth and Jewel Box, published by Joyeuse Press.
+All these works are available in paperback and ebook editions.

 For the incurably curious, Mary Anna's first published work, her master's thesis, was entitled A Modeling Study of the NH3-NO-O2 Reaction Under the Operating Conditions of a Fluidized Bed Combustor.
 Like her mysteries, it was a factual page-turner but, no, it's not available online.
 She turned from engineering to fiction after the birth of her third child, shifting her focus from managing hazardous wastes to preparing balanced meals.
 She has yet to acquire the knack of laundry management.